Stochastic conformal flows in even dimensions: GMC inversion

+We claim that the limit of the covariances of the $A_\eps (x)$ is given by the covariances of To see this, we first need that the pairs $(A_\eps (x), A_\eps (x'))$ converge jointly in distribution to $(A(x), A(x'))$ as $\eps \to 0$.
+Therefore are two key differences between our case and that of Lemma 3.7 of \cite{Vihko24} in establishing this.
+The first is the presence of the additional terms in the integrand that involve $\lambda$.
+These simply contribute additive factors to $A_\eps (x)$ and can be handled in a standard way by Slutsky's theorem, so we can ignore them and show convergence of

+to $A(x)$, jointly in distribution.
+The second, more pressing issue is that the measures $\nu^{\eps, x}_{\gamma, S}$ are no longer equal in distribution for all $\eps > 0$.
+To see this, we proceed as in Lemma 3.7 of \cite{Vihko24} but we must work with functions that depend jointly on $Y$ and $\nu$.
+More precisely, \cite{Vihko24} uses that the function

+on $C(\overline{B_1 (0)})$ is almost surely continuous at $Y_x$, where $\mu$ is a fixed instantiation of $\nu^x_{\gamma, S}$.
+We must instead treat the above as a function of both $f$ and $\mu$, where the space of measures is equipped with the weak topology.
+Joint continuity is clear from the proof of continuity given in the one variable case in \cite{Vihko24} and the definition of weak convergence of measures, and the rest of the proof of joint convergence in distribution then follows in the same way as \cite{Vihko24} using the continuous mapping theorem.

-To find the limit of the covariances of $A_\eps$, we can instead at the covariance of the limit Note that we have excluded the first exponential term from the integrand since it is a deterministic additive factor and does not affect the covariance.
-The fact that we can look at the covariances of $A$ instead of the limit of the covariances of $A_\eps$ requires a routine, but not short, argument.
-The necessary condition to make this swap is a uniform bound on the fourth moment $\E [(A_\eps (x)^4]$ over $\eps$ and $x$.
-This holds by an identical argument to the one for boundedness of the second moment.
-For details on why this moment bound is sufficient, we refer to the proof of Lemma 3.7 in \cite{Vihko24}, which applies directly to our situation.
+To turn this into convergence of the covariances we need to swap the limit and the covariance, but this only requires a uniform bound on the fourth moment $\E [(A_\eps (x)^4]$ over $\eps$ and $x$, as explained in the proof of Lemma 3.7 of \cite{Vihko24}.
+This follows by a similar argument to the one for the second moment, because uniformly in $\eps$ and $x$.
 The fact that $\Cov (A(x), A(x')) = 0$ for $x \neq x'$ now follows from the fact that the fields $Y_x$ and the measures $\nu^x_{\gamma, S}$ are independent for different choices of $x$.
-This concludes the construction of the inverse map for $S$.
+This establishes the $L^2$ convergence we wanted, and thus concludes the construction of the inverse map for $S$.

-To extend this to an inverse map for $G=S+H$, we first compute where $H_\delta$ is an approximation to $H$ (for example, by convolution with smooth kernels).
+To extend this to an inverse map for $G=S+H$, we first compute for test functions $f$ supported in $D$ that where $G_\delta$ is an approximation to $G$ such that such that the logarithmic divergences of the covariances of $G_\delta (u)$ and $S_\delta (u)$ cancel.
 This can be used to deduce the following representation for $\nu_{\gamma, G}$: where $g_{G, S} (u) = g_G (u, u) - g_S (u, u)$.
 Let us denote the summand in the last line by $R_\eps (x)$.
-The same argument as in the proof of Theorem A in \cite{Vihko24} shows that for any test function $\psi$.
-Let the counter term in this case be given by Then we have

-which implies the existence of an inverse map for $G$.
-More precisely, we obtain the following generalization of Theorem A of \cite{Vihko24}:
+The same continuity argument as in the proof of Theorem A in \cite{Vihko24} shows that for any test function $\psi$.
+Let the counter term in this case be given by Then we have and we obtain an inverse map for $G$.
+More precisely, we have the following generalization of Theorem A of \cite{Vihko24}: